ddnexus/pagy/docs/guides/upgrade-guide.md

 - At this point, there should be no more code in the `pagy-old.rb`.

 ===

+>>>

 !!!warning

-Please report any issue with this guide opening a [new docs issue](https://github.com/ddnexus/pagy/issues/new?template=Documentation.yml).
+Please report any issue with this guide by opening a [new docs issue](https://github.com/ddnexus/pagy/issues/new?template=Documentation.yml).

 !!!